Coronavirus: Campus Liturgical Practices

 5:15 p.m.
 Mass

 * On home football weekends, the Saturday Vigil Mass will begin 30 minutes after a day game ends, or at 5:00 p.m. prior to night games.

 Due to physical distancing requirements, attendance will be limited.

 At this time, attendance at Basilica Masses will be limited by the need for strict physical distancing.
 Campus Ministry joins Bishop Kevin Rhoades of the Fort Wayne-South Bend diocese, as well as bishops across the country, in strongly requesting that everyone 65 and over, or those in any high-risk group, refrain from attending public liturgies at the Basilica.
 This safety protocol has also been implemented, through the leadership of the Congregation of Holy Cross, to include the Congregation’s priests and religious who fall into those risk groups.
-Daily and Sunday online streaming of Mass will continue, and the Bishop has suspended the obligation to attend through at least August 15, 2020.
+Daily and Sunday online streaming of Mass will continue, and the Bishop has suspended the obligation to attend until further notice.

 All who come to the Basilica for worship must wear face coverings.

 As required by the Diocese of Fort Wayne-South Bend and the St. Joseph County Health Department, anyone who comes to the Basilica for Confessions or liturgy must bring and wear a face covering inside the church.
 We will not allow exceptions to this rule other than for those with a medical condition that makes it impossible to wear a face covering, or for children ages two and under.

 Will it be safe?